Color Matching: How to Choose the Right Color of Hair Extensions

 Choosing Based on Warm or Cool Undertones

 One of the easiest ways to determine your undertone is to base it on which jewellery suits your best.
 If you suit silver – your undertone is cool.
 If you suit gold – your undertone is warm.
 And if either, then it’s neutral.
-If you naturally have a very warm hair colour, and a fairly warm skin tone, you are likely to suit a wide range of different colours, though this doesn’t necessarily mean that paler tones shouldn’t experiment with vibrant tones.
+If you naturally have a very warm hair color, and a fairly warm skin tone, you are likely to suit a wide range of different colors, though this doesn’t necessarily mean that paler tones shouldn’t experiment with vibrant tones.

 Going for extremely dark hair, however, may make pale skin look even paler.
 If you have yellowish hues to your skin, dark reds and browns are usually flattering options.

-Other things to consider may be the colour of clothes you wear.
-If you find that reds, oranges, golden yellow, olive green or rusty shades, you’ll suit warm tones such as golden blonde, golden brown, ginger blonde and auburn hair colours, while those who go for red, bright pink, royal blue, or green will suit cooler tones such as platinum, ash blonde, ash brown or jet black.
+Other things to consider may be the color of clothes you wear.
+If you find that reds, oranges, golden yellow, olive green or rusty shades, you’ll suit warm tones such as golden blonde, golden brown, ginger blonde and auburn hair colors, while those who go for red, bright pink, royal blue, or green will suit cooler tones such as platinum, ash blonde, ash brown or jet black.